-Although, the old man who narrated the story, not only did he believe it, he claimed to have witnessed it.
+Yet, the old man who narrated the story not only did he believe it, he claimed to have witnessed it.
 And every one that was in the café that afternoon nodded in approval.

-People are gullible and whatever they do not understand, they distort to suit their beliefs.
-Maybe, I do exactly that, when I pretend to be a sceptic.
+People are gullible and whatever they do not understand, they distort it to suit their beliefs.
+Maybe I do exactly the same thing, when I pretend to be a sceptic.

 I heard it fifteen years ago.

 I had gone to my village Thalatta, which is located somewhere between Arcadia and Ancient Olympia, to see my grandmother.
-As I remember, it was the last time she made chicken soup for me.
+My recollection is that it was the last time she made chicken soup for me.
 A few months later she was admitted to hospital – and passed away.

-One day, around noon, I felt like a stroll among the olive trees and the vineyards.
-In the afternoon, I arrived at Saint George, the nearest village.
+One day, around noon, I felt like strolling among the olive trees and the vineyards.
+In the afternoon I arrived at Saint George, the nearest village.
 A handful of people, one church and one café.

 I went for a coffee before returning home.
 There I met the old man, Kostas “Malook “– that’s how he introduced himself.

 He got the nickname, because when he was a little boy, he was afraid to cross a bridge.
-He struggled with himself, finally he made it, and as soon as he reached the other side, he began saying to his mother “mama look, ma’ look, ma’look ”
+He struggled with himself, finally he made it and as soon as he reached the other side he began shouting to his mother “mama look, ma’ look, ma’look ”

-He was older than ninety when I met him.
-Just like all the regulars in the café, and all the villagers.
-Their children had left them years ago, for the big city, in search of work and entertainment.
+He was over ninety years old when I met him, just like all the regulars in the café and all the villagers as well.
+Their children had left them years ago for the big city, in search of work and entertainment.

-They would visit, in their shinny cars, during Easter holidays or in the summertime.
+They would visit them in their shinny cars at Easter or in summertime.

 “Let me tell you how, moonstruck Louvikis, the boy who spoke with the dead, saved this village” and all of the elderly nodded in approval.